Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 <center><img src="/images/binaryClassification.png" alt="Binary Classification Hyperplane" height="200px" width="375px" border="1px" style="margin: 0px 20px">Binary Classification Hyperplane</center><br/>

 Where as the one-class algorithms are based on *recognition* since their aim is to recognize data from a particular class, and reject data from all other classes.
-This is accomplished by creating a boundary that encompasses all the data belonging to the target class within itself, so when a new sample arrives the algorithm only has to check whether it liew within the boundary or outside and accordingly classify the sample as belonging to the outlier class or the outlier.
+This is accomplished by creating a boundary that encompasses all the data belonging to the target class within itself, so when a new sample arrives the algorithm only has to check whether it lies within the boundary or outside and accordingly classify the sample as belonging to the target class or the outlier.

 <center><img src="/images/oneClassClassification.png" alt="One-Class Classification Boundary" height="200px" width="375px" border="1px" style="margin: 0px 20px">One-Class Classification Boundary</center><br/>